bschandramohan/AWSConnect/DynamodbConnect/README.md

 --provisioned-throughput ReadCapacityUnits=1,WriteCapacityUnits=1
 ```

-3. Run the Async and Sync tests to test the functionality
+3. Run the Sync, Async and Flow tests to test the functionality

 # Notes

-There are two packages : Async and Sync indicating the two mechanisms
+There are three packages : Sync, Async and Flow indicating the three mechanisms

+- Sync uses Dynamodb Enhanced client - so responses are obtained synchronously.
 - Async uses Dynamodb Enhanced Async client - so responses are obtained in async mode.
-- Sync uses Dynamodb Enhanced client - so responses are obtained synchronously.
+- Flow: uses Dynamodb Enhanced Async client - but converts the results to Kotlin flow for consumption

-- Enhanced: for directly mapping the results into kotlin objects instead of json response to be parsed manually.
+Enhanced library: for directly mapping the results into kotlin objects instead of json response to be parsed manually.